 Total net FTR auction revenue for the 2022/2023 planning period, before accounting for self scheduling, load shifts or residual ARRs, was \$1,664.2 million.
 For the 2023/2024 planning period, total net FTR auction revenue was \$1,841.0 million.
+The actual surplus or deficiency is not known until the end of the planning period.

-Table 13-42 presents the PJM FTR revenue detail for the 2022/2023 planning period and the first seven months of the 2023/2024 planning period.
-This includes ARR target allocations from the Annual ARR Allocation and net revenue sources from the Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.41 In this table, under the new balancing congestion and M2M payment rules, any negative congestion is from day-ahead congestion and does not include balancing congestion.
-A negative deficiency is a surplus, which will be distributed to ARR holders at the end of the planning period, while a positive deficiency is a shortfall, which will be charged as FTR uplift at the end of the planning period.
+Table 13-42 presents the PJM FTR revenue detail for the 2022/2023 planning period and the first 10 months of the 2023/2024 planning period.
+This includes ARR target allocations from the Annual ARR Allocation and net revenue sources from the Long Term, Annual and Monthly Balance of Planning Period

+FTR Auctions.42 In this table, under the balancing congestion and M2M payment rules, any negative congestion is from day-ahead congestion and does not include balancing congestion.
+A surplus will be distributed to ARR holders at the end of the planning period, while a remaining deficiency is a shortfall, which will be charged as FTR uplift at the end of the planning period.
+The actual surplus or deficiency is not known until the end of the planning period.